AliMehraji/Documents/posts/securing-node-exporter-metrics.md

 # -C This flag is only allowed in combination with -B (bcrypt hashing).
 It sets the computing time used for thebcrypt algorithm (higher is more secure but slower, default: 5, valid: 4 to 17).
 ```

-Or with a programming language, here is a Python script that uses python3-bcryptto prompt for a password and hash it.
+Or with a programming language, here is a Python script that uses `python3-bcrypt` to prompt for a password and hash it.

 ```python
 #!/usr/bin/python3